Oliver C. Dawson: Coaching career

 Dawson transferred to South Carolina State College following his time at John Carroll and graduated in 1936.
 It was here where he coached five different sports and served as athletic director across a period that spanned from 1935 to 1976, winning championships in all but one of those sports.
 Dawson served as head coach for the men's basketball team, football team, golf team, track team, and tennis team, and for 16 years was director of athletics.
+He succeeded Robert A. Brooks as athletic director in 1937.

-In football, Dawson served as the backfield coach in football from 1935 until his graduation.
-He was promoted to head football coach in 1937, and went on to serve in the position through 1950, besides the 1943–1945 seasons which were cancelled due to World War II.
-His 1947 team went undefeated and played for the black college national championship.
+In football, Dawson served as the backfield coach from 1935 until his graduation.
+He was promoted to head football coach in 1937, and served in the position through 1950.
+The 1943 through 1945 seasons were cancelled due to World War II.
+His 1947 team played for the black college national championship.
 Among notable football players he coached or recruited included Marion Motley and Deacon Jones, both of whom went on to be Pro Football Hall of Famers.

 Described as being one of the most "versatile" coaches, Dawson also served as the head basketball coach from 1936 to 1947, winning the school's first ever SIAC title in 1943 in any sport.
 For seven years, he coached tennis, leading the team to four conference championships; among the players he coached was George Stewart, a national champion in the American Tennis Association (ATA).
 Dawson also coached the golf team for six seasons and led them to four conference titles.
 He was head athletic director for 16 years and also served as a professor at the school, initiating in 1947 the health and physical education program while serving as its chairman for 30 years.
 He retired from South Carolina State in 1976.

-Honors and death
+Honors, personal life and death

 Dawson was inducted into the South Carolina Athletic Hall of Fame in 1974, the first black person ever to receive the honor.
-He was inducted into the South Carolina State Athletic Hall of Fame in 1984, as a charter member.
+He was inducted into the South Carolina State Athletic Hall of Fame in 1983, as a charter member.
 Oliver C. Dawson Stadium, South Carolina State's home football venue, was renamed in his honor in 1984.
+Dawson attended St. Luke Presbyterian Church, where he was an elder, and was a member of the Hillcrest Recreational Facility Commission for 17 years.
 Dawson died on February 9, 1989, at the age of 78.